fwangboulder/Project_Neighborhood_Map/README.md

 of north CA. You can click to see the locations and read the location-related wikipedia artiles.

-Keywords: JavaScript, jQuery, AJAX, knockout, REST API, HTML, CSS, BootStrap
+Keywords: JavaScript, jQuery, AJAX, knockout, Bower, REST API, HTML, CSS, BootStrap

 **Installation**